Cart 0

 • Never leave matches or debris within the candle.

-Collect your candle scraps.
-Leftover beeswax doesn’t belong in the trash.
+Candle scraps don’t belong in the trash.
 Beeswax is biodegradable and can be recycled infinitely.
-You could warm the wax with your hands and sculpt this into a bird-shaped offering for Earth.
-You could use the wax for homemade salve or soap.
-Or you could send your beeswax to The Beeswax Exchange and get recycled candles in return.
+You could use leftover wax to make salve or soap.
+You could hand-sculpt leftover wax into a bird-shaped offering for Earth.
+You could send leftover beeswax to The Beeswax Exchange and receive recycled candles in return.

 The Signature Collection

-Our collection is rooted in traditional forms which provide functional candlelight for specific purposes.
-To assist in finding the right candlelight for your occasion, we’ve grouped our collection in two: quick-burn and long-burn.
+My collection is rooted in traditional forms which provide functional candlelight for specific purposes.
+To assist in finding the right candlelight for your occasion, I’ve grouped the signature collection in two: quick-burn and long-burn.

 Quick-burn